eda-ricercatore/sardegna-scala/notes/scala-notes.md

 "Databases of facts can help build up bases of knowledge for your logic
 	programs to reason over.
 	You can use them to make inferences and queries.
-	Databases can be combined and extended with new relations."
+	Databases can be combined and extended with new relations"
 		\cite[\S6, pp. 218]{Tate2014}.